 Scholastic Suspension - A student on scholastic probation who fails to maintain a 2.0 GPA or higher in any subsequent semester will be placed on scholastic suspension.
-A student on scholastic suspension will not be allowed to attend VC the next long semester.
+A student on first scholastic suspension will not be allowed to attend VC the next long semester.
+A student on scholastic suspension for a second time will not be allowed to attend VC for a full academic year.
 Scholastic suspension may be appealed by written petition to the Admissions Committee if a student feels extenuating circumstances, beyond his/her control, were responsible for the suspension.